Constitutional Court of Sint Maarten: Legal basis

 The National ordinance Constitutional Court (Landsverordening Constitutioneel Hof) forms the legal basis for the constitutional court.
 It was approved by the Island Council of Sint Maarten before Sint Maarten obtained the status of country within the Kingdom as part of the dissolution of the Netherlands Antilles and entered into force when Sint Maarten obtained that status on 10 October 2010.

 Judges

 The court consists of 3 judges (and 3 deputy judges) which are appointed for a 10-year term, which may be renewed once.
-Membership of the court also ends in the month after reaching the age of 70.
 The Council of State of the Kingdom of the Netherlands, the Common Court of Justice of Aruba, Curaçao, Sint Maarten, and of Bonaire, Saint Eustatius and Saba each nominate one of their judges as a member and deputy member of the court.
 The third member and deputy member is appointed after hearing the Constitutional Court.

+Initially judges who reached the age of 70 were dismissed.
+As replacement was hard to find that age was raised to 75 on 20 July 2021.
+So that on 12 August 2021 mr. Jan de Boer could be reappointed.